-This homemade Lemonade recipe is fresh, fruity, and delicious!
+This fresh squeezed lemonade is sweet, fruity, and delicious!
 With just three ingredients and my helpful tips, you can easily make your own!

 Why This Recipe Works

-- Simmering lemon zest gives an extra lemon taste as well as adding a yellow hue without artificial coloring.
+- Simmering lemon zest gives an extra lemon flavor and adds a yellow tint without artificial coloring.

-- Adding Lemon Slices to the glass instead of the pitcher adds flavor and color without soaking them too long, causing bitterness.
+- The addition of lemon slices in the glass instead of the pitcher adds flavor and color without soaking them too long, causing bitterness.

 Buying Lemons For Lemonade

-When buying lemons, choose larger lemons as they are juicer than smaller sized.
-Go for the ones with smooth firm skins that feel heavy for their size (indicating a juicy lemon).
+When purchasing lemons to juice, choose the larger ones as they are juicier than smaller ones.
+Opt for those with smooth and firm skins that appear heavy for their size (which indicates a juicy lemon).
 Avoid any that are soft or spongy, with any wrinkles or too many bumps as they won’t be as juicy.

 How To Juice A Lemon

-- Roll them firmly on a hard surface until they become soft.
+- Firmly roll them on a hard, clean surface until they soften.
 This will make it easier to juice.

-- Juice using either a handheld juicer* (over a bowl) or an electric juicer* by pressing the lemon into the juicer cut side down.
+- Juice using either a handheld juicer* (over a bowl) or an electric juicer* by pressing the lemon into the juicer cut side down (an electric juicer will save you a ton of time).

 * As an Amazon Associate, a small commission is made from qualifying purchases